Gkreindler/GMMTools.jl/README.md

 ### Understanding the file output from incomplete cycles
 We save the results from each initial condition run in a separate file (one-row dataframe) in `"SUBFOLDER/results_df_run_<iter_n>.csv"` where `SUBFOLDER` is one of `"results", "step1", "step2"`.
 After all runs are finished, we combine all results into a single dataframe in `"estimation_SUBFOLDER_df.csv"`.
 To avoid a large number of files (thousands in the case of bootstrap with multiple initial conditions), we clean up and delete the individual run output files (the entire `"SUBFOLDER"` subfolder) after the combined dataframe is generated.
+-->

 ## Acknowledgements
+Contributor: Peter Deffebach.
-For useful suggestions: Peter Deffebach, Michael Creel.
+For useful suggestions and conversations: Michael Creel, Jeff Gortmaker.